Remix vs Next.js Comparison

 data: true and then Remix will preload the data for the page along the assets for instant page navigation.

 Remix also has support for client-side only blocking navigation assets, this lets you define which assets you are adding as links you want to ensure they are loaded by the user browser before completing the navigation to that page.
 This way you can block the navigation to a route until images or another asset is completely loaded.
+This last feature only works when navigating client-side, on the first render there's no way to enforce it.

 Next.js has a special

-_app page you can use to wrap your whole application in a consistent layout, if you want to add more nested layouts you need to either render the layout on each page manually and implement some logic to add it form the
+_app page you can use to wrap your whole application in a consistent layout, if you want to add more nested layouts you need to either render the layout on each page manually and implement some logic to add it from the

 _app page based on some condition.
 Community documented approaches exists.